eberkund/resume/resume.md

 ## Work Experience

-*	**Software Developer, NeuronicWorks**
+*	**Software Development Lead, NeuronicWorks**

 	August 2015 - Present

-	- Worked on a C#.NET application that communicated with custom software and hardware components to coordinate capturing images from 120+ cameras and render a 3D model
+	- Worked on a C# .NET application for controlling a 120+ camera full-body 3D scanning and printing system
-	- Setup *nix servers and configured network equipement to accomodate the system
+	- Configured *nix and BSD servers and network equipement to accomodate the system
-	- Diagnosed and improved performance bottlenecks designed architecture for new features
+	- Diagnosed and improved performance bottlenecks and designed architecture for new features
-	- Lead a team of 3 other junior developers
-	- Made modifications to firmware and embedded Linux applications written in C/C++
+	- Modified firmware and embedded Linux applications written in C/C++
-	- Deployed a company wide Git server and trained coworkers how to use version control
+	- Deployed a company wide Git server and trained coworkers how to use it
-	- Worked client side solo with another team to complete a behind schedule project using PHP (Laravel), Python and MySQL
+	- Wrote web apps mostly using PHP (Laravel), MySQL and JavaScript
+	- Met with clients for technical support, consulting and requirements gathering
+	- Lead a team of 4 other developers and delivered results on schedule

 *	**Computer Science Teacher, Blyth Academy**